콘텐츠로 이동

 Security Internals: Cryptography, Authentication & Exploit Mechanics

-Under the Hood: How TLS handshakes negotiate keys, how hash functions avalanche, how buffer overflows corrupt control flow, how OAuth tokens prove identity — the exact memory layouts, state machines, and mathematical operations behind security mechanisms.
+Under the Hood: How TLS handshakes negotiate keys, how hash functions avalanche, how buffer overflows corrupt control flow, how OAuth tokens authorize access and how OIDC assertions convey identity claims — representative memory layouts, protocol state machines, and mathematical operations behind security mechanisms.

 1. Symmetric Encryption: AES Internal Mechanics